-Statutes and the program resolution.
-The program is authorized by Wisconsin Statutes and the program resolution to deposit funds with the trustee and the commercial paper issuing and paying agent.
+The program is authorized by Wisconsin Statutes and the program resolution to deposit funds with the trustee and the extendible municipal commercial paper issuing and paying agent.
 The program is also authorized by Wisconsin Statutes and the program resolution to invest funds reserved for debt service in direct obligations of the United States.
 In addition, the program is authorized to invest funds not reserved for debt service in direct obligations of the United States, high-quality corporate commercial paper, certificates of deposit, and other investments authorized under s.
 25.17(3)(b), Wis.
 Stats., and permitted by the program resolution.

-As of June 30, 2006, the demand deposit accounts with the trustee and the commercial paper issuing and paying agent totaled \$55,953,425.
-As of June 30, 2005, the demand deposit accounts with the trustee and the commercial paper issuing and paying agent totaled \$26,450,605.
+Custodial credit risk for deposits is the risk that in the event of the failure of a financial institution, the deposits may not be returned.
+As of June 30, 2007, the demand deposit accounts with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$3,313,667.
+As of June 30, 2006, the demand deposit account with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$55,953,425.
 Each year, \$200,000 was insured against loss by the Federal Deposit Insurance Corporation (FDIC).
-The remaining \$55,753,425 as of June 30, 2006, and \$26,250,605 as of June 30, 2005, was not insured or collateralized.
+The remaining balances of \$3,113,667 as of June 30, 2007, and \$55,753,425 as of June 30, 2006, were not insured or collateralized.
+The program does not have a specific deposit policy related to custodial credit risk.